vinay-sj/Issue-Tracker/README.md

 * First we set the initial state in the constructor of the component.
 This is dont by assigning the variable `this.state` to the set of state variables and their values.
 * Using asynchronous calls to `React.Component`'s `this.setState()` method we initialise the state.
 We use the `lifecycle` method `componentDidMount()` to make sure that `this.setState()` method is called only after the component is rendered.
 * To add a new issue, without changing the complete state we create a copy of the issues array and push the new issue into it.
 Then we call `this.setState()` with the new array.
 We don't have to write code to add a new row in the DOM, React calculates the changes to the virtual DOM and inserts the new row.
+* Next, we move the initiation of the creation of new issues to the IssueAdd component.
+For this we need to move the initialisation of the state in the constructor of IssueTable and the methods componentDidMount(), loadData(), and createIssue() IssueList component.
+This is because horizontal communication is hard and information can be passed from parents to children only.

 ## Chapter 3